 From 28 weeks of pregnancy, every 2-3 weeks the midwife will externally measure the length of your womb.
 Therefore, we can monitor the growth of the womb.
 The growth of the womb is a good indication of the eventual size of your child.
 For more information see this brochure: Monitor your baby’s growth

 So that an accurate measurement of the womb may be carried out, it’s important that this is not done by too many different midwives.
 Preferably by 2, but no more than 3 midwives.
 This means that the checkups (from 26-28 weeks) will be carried out by a small group of (two) midwives.
 The downside is that appointments will be a bit difficult to make as the relevant midwife (wives) are not available all the time.
 We ask for your understanding in this matter.
-It is possible however to make your appointments far ahead, should this suit you.
-Around week 30 of your pregnancy, we will provide you with information about the birth; once the check-up is completed we can further discuss this.
+It is possible however to plan your appointments far ahead, should this suit you.
+Around week 30 of your pregnancy, we will provide you with a Birth Plan.
+We will ask you to fill this in and bring to your appointment at 35-36 weeks, when we will discuss the birth and your (and your partner’s) wishes concerning the birth.
+At the same appointment, we perform an ultrasound at the practice to check how the baby is positioned.

 It’s fun and worthwhile when your partner comes along a few times.
 We also don’t have any issues if you would like to bring your child(ren), parents or others.
 However, fifteen minutes is not a very long time.
 If you need to discuss something that might take a little longer, please ask for a double appointment.